tytso/xfstests-bld/Documentation/kvm-xfstests.md

 the base for the .config file one of the kernel configurations from the kernel-config directory.
-It is important that the kernel have all of the paravirtual device driver support needed for qemu included in the base kernel, since any modules will be ignored, and test appliance does not use an initial ramdisk.
+It is important that the kernel have all of the paravirtual device driver support needed for qemu included in the base kernel, since any modules will be ignored, and the test appliance does not use an initial ramdisk.

 By default, the scratch disks used by test-appliance will be set up automatically, and are stored in the kvm-xfstests directory with the